kurokida/jsQuestPlus/docs/fitting.md

 ## Arrange the data

 Here is the MATLAB code to import the file and arrange the data.
-Note that the data in the first and last rows in the figure above are not needed.
+Note that the first and last rows in the sample CSV file are not needed.

 ```matlab
 trialDataTable = readtable("mydata.csv");